HELENA AND AURORA RANGE (BUNGALBIN)

 • Meeting with the Minister for Environment Stephen Dawson's Advisors in February 2019.

-• WA government announces its 'Plan for Our Parks' initiative in February 2019, which includes a proposed Helena Aurora National Park.
+• McGowan Labor government announces its 'Plan for Our Parks' initiative in February 2019, which includes a proposed Helena Aurora National Park.

 • Traditional Owner's Marlinyu Ghoorlie Native Title Claim application was accepted and registered with the Nationasl Native Title Tribunal (NNTT) in March 2019.
 Currently going through the process of Determination.